Dave McClain (drummer)

-David Wayne McClain (born October 22, 1965) is an American drummer.
-He is best known as the former drummer for the American heavy metal band, Machine Head.
+David Wayne McClain (born October 24, 1965) is an American drummer.
+He is best known as the former drummer for the heavy metal band Machine Head.
 He joined the band in 1995 and left the band in 2018 after 23 years in the band.
 He replaced Chris Kontos when the latter left shortly after their first album, Burn My Eyes.
 He was formerly a member of S.A.
-Slayer (not to be confused with the California-based Slayer), Riot offshoot Narita, Turbin, Catalepsy, Murdercar (featuring producer Ross Robinson), Ministers of Anger (Dave Clemmons).
-Currently he has rejoined Sacred Reich in 2018, which he originally played for from 1991–1995.
+Slayer, Riot offshoot Narita, Turbin, Catalepsy, Murdercar (featuring producer Ross Robinson), Ministers of Anger (Dave Clemmons).
+He rejoined Sacred Reich in 2018, which he had already played for from 1991 to 1995.
+He announced his departure in October 2025.

 McClain has been a vegan since 2017.

 Endorsements

 He currently endorses Remo drumheads, Yamaha drums and hardware and Zildjian cymbals.
 He also uses Zildjian Dave McClain signature Drumsticks.

 He previously endorsed Tama, Pearl and DDrum.